 When working over water a safety harness should be worn to prevent falling and also a flotation device should be worn at all times.

-If working from a MEWP or crane with man riding basket then flotation device and a safety harness should worn and connected to an anchor point when manoeuvring the equipment into position.
+If working from a MEWP or crane with man riding basket then flotation device and a safety harness should be worn and connected to an anchor point when manoeuvring the equipment into position.
 The harness should then be disconnected from the anchor point when in close proximity of the water.

 If there was to be a failure in the equipment and the man basket or MEWP were to fall into the water and sink, the flotation device could restrict or hamper an attempt to detach the safety harness from the anchor point.